alphagov/paas-tech-docs/source/documentation/deploying_apps/orgs_spaces_targets.md

 ![Diagram showing that an organisation contains multiple spaces](/documentation/figures/org-spaces.png)

 Different accounts can have different permissions to access each space, which are granted through user roles.
 For example, you may choose to give a junior developer access to your ``development`` space, but not to ``production``.
 To change which accounts have access, your account needs to have the Org Manager role.
-See the section on [User accounts](/#user-accounts) for more about roles.
+See the section on [Managing users](/#managing-users) for more about roles.

 When we set up your organisation, we create a default `sandbox` space you can use for experimenting with the PaaS.